SimonDeplat/Parrot/README.md

 You also need to install the GraphicalModule quark to run it.
 You can use the dedicated interface, or evaluate `Quarks.install("GraphicalModule");` to do so.
 Then you'll have to recompile the library (re-open SuperCollider or use `CTRL + SHIFT + L`).

+If you had the GraphicalModule installed already, make sure it is up-to-date by evaluating `Quarks.update("Grapgical-Module")`.
+Then, recompile.

-Then, evaluate `parrot.scd` within SuperCollider (once configured).
+To run Parrot, evaluate `parrot.scd` within SuperCollider (once configured).

 #### Configuration

-On top of the code, you can find 4 parameters you might want to modify :
+On top of the code, you can find 5 parameters you might want to modify:

 `numLoops` is the number of looping channels.